gholibqasobov/water_drone_ws/src/firmware/src/README.md

----
-Include the detailed library and flashing instructions:

 # ESP32 Firmware

 This package contains the firmware for the ESP32 microcontroller used in the water drone project.
 The firmware is responsible for motor control via ROS 2 `/cmd_vel` commands using micro-ROS.